amikos-tech/chroma-cookbook/docs/strategies/cors.md

 ## Setting up Chroma for Browser-Based Access

+### Chroma 1.0 or later

+To allow browsers to directly access your Chroma instance you'll need to configure the `CHROMA_CORS_ALLOW_ORIGINS`.
+The `CHROMA_CORS_ALLOW_ORIGINS` environment variable controls the hosts which are allowed to access your Chroma instance.

+!!! note "Note"

+    The `CHROMA_CORS_ALLOW_ORIGINS` environment variable is a list of strings.
+Each string is a URL that is allowed to access your Chroma instance.
+If you want to allow all hosts to access your Chroma instance, you can set `CHROMA_CORS_ALLOW_ORIGINS` to `["*"]`.
+This is **not recommended** for production environments.

+=== "CLI"

+    ```bash
+    export CHROMA_CORS_ALLOW_ORIGINS='["http://localhost:3000"]'
+    chroma run --path /path/to/chroma-data
+    ```

+    Verify with `curl -i -X GET http://localhost:8000/api/v2/version -H "Origin: http://localhost:3000"` in the response you should see `access-control-allow-origin: http://localhost:3000` being returned if all works fine

+=== "Docker"

+    ```bash
+    docker run -e CHROMA_CORS_ALLOW_ORIGINS='["http://localhost:3000"]' -p 8000:8000 chromadb/chroma:1.0.20
+    ```

+    Verify with `curl -i -X GET http://localhost:8000/api/v2/version -H "Origin: http://localhost:3000"` in the response you should see `access-control-allow-origin: http://localhost:3000` being returned if all works fine

+=== "Docker Compose"

+    ```yaml
+    version: '3.9'

+    networks:
+      net:
+        driver: bridge

+    services:
+      server:
+        image: chromadb/chroma:1.0.20
+        volumes:
+          # Be aware that indexed data are located in "/data/"
+          - chroma-data:/data
+        environment:
+          - CHROMA_SERVER_CORS_ALLOW_ORIGINS=["http://localhost:3000"]
+        restart: unless-stopped # possible values are: "no", always", "on-failure", "unless-stopped"
+        ports:
+          - "8000:8000"
+        healthcheck:
+          # Adjust below to match your container port
+          test: [ "CMD", "curl", "-f", "http://localhost:8000/api/v2/heartbeat" ]
+          interval: 30s
+          timeout: 10s
+          retries: 3
+        networks:
+          - net

+    volumes:
+      chroma-data:
+        driver: local
+    ```

+    Run `docker compose up` to start your Chroma instance.
+    Verify with `curl -i -X GET http://localhost:8000/api/v2/version -H "Origin: http://localhost:3000"` in the response you should see `access-control-allow-origin: http://localhost:3000` being returned if all works fine

+### Chroma Pre-1.0 (Legacy)

 To allow browsers to directly access your Chroma instance you'll need to configure the `CHROMA_SERVER_CORS_ALLOW_ORIGINS`.
 The `CHROMA_SERVER_CORS_ALLOW_ORIGINS` environment variable controls the hosts which are allowed to access your Chroma instance.